EastCoastProduct/pavlokjs/README.md

 Supported pavlok functions
 --------------------------
 For vibrate and shock, value is anywehre from 0-255.
-For beep and led, value is anywhere from 1-4.
+For beep and blink(LED), value is anywhere from 1-4.

     beep(frequency)
     blink(frequency)